harshitjain17/5-Staged-CPU-with-Pipelining-Forwarding/README.md

 ***Disclaimer: This work is strictly for my personal use.
-If you are a CMPEN 331 student, you are solely responsible for any kind of plagiarism.***
+If you are a CMPEN 331 student @ Penn State, you are solely responsible for any kind of plagiarism.***

 ## 5-Staged-CPU-with-Pipelining-Forwarding
 Designed using Xilinx Vivado Design Package, a Verilog-based 5-stage 32-bit pipelined and forwarded CPU, which handles Load word, Add, and Jump MIPS format instructions with Forwarding and Writeback units to handle data hazards, reduce possible stalls, and improve performance by 10%.